 Psyllium husk powder is the most important ingredient in this recipe and cannot be substituted by any other ingredient.
 Make sure to use psyllium husk POWDER.
 If you have psyllium husk (not the powder), you can blend it in a blender or electric spice/coffee grinder until it's a fine powder.

-A few people mentioned a weird smell in the bread (I didn't and most other people didn't either), however, I received a very helpful comment from "SAL" that I want to share with you, in case you have a similar issue:
+A few people mentioned a weird smell in the bread (I didn't, and most other people didn't either), however, I received a few helpful comments.

-Please note that buckwheat flour is a must in this recipe!
-I tried making the bread with a different flour and the result was not as good.
 You can use whole-grain buckwheat flour or regular, both are fine.
-Edit: Some people replaced the buckwheat flour with oat flour or sorghum flour (or a combo) and the bread still turned out amazing.
+Some people replaced the buckwheat flour with oat flour or sorghum flour (or a combo) and the bread still turned out amazing.